tinalexander/tinalexander.github.io/notes/2024/02-february.md

 > At least 38 cases confirmed or suspected, as of Feb.
 26, across 16 states.
 >
 > CDC tallied 35 cases in 15 states [as of Feb.
 22](https://www.cdc.gov/measles/cases-outbreaks.html).
+Last year had 58 cases across 20 jurisdictions.
 >
 > **1. Pennsylvania** (3)
 >